chhokara/spark-data-lake/README.md

   {'test_sql': ..., 'expected_result': ...}
 ]
 ```
- - Using a massively parallel database such as Redshift
+ - Using a massively parallel database such as Redshift which holds data in a more structured form